paullumm/power_bi_examples/README.md

 - Data collection from employment but put into own tables
 - KPIs given main focus with sales being key driver
 - Able to break it down into baking groups

+Cereals Summarty -
+- Data taken from the web regarding cereal prices in US$ for last 30 years
+- Visualised the said data using different formats
+- Used different calculations on the columns